 Such a lack of stability was compounded by the humiliation and tragic end of the emperor Valerian, who spent the final years of his life as a captive under the Persian king Shapur I. In this miserable existence, he was forced to stoop and serve as a mounting block to help the Persian king mount and dismount his horse.

-When he finally succumbed to death in 260 AD, his body was flayed and his skin kept as a permanent humiliation.
-Whilst this was no doubt an ignominious symptom of Rome’s decline, the Emperor Aurelian soon took power in 270 AD and won an unprecedented number of military victories against the innumerable enemies who had wreaked havoc on the empire.
+When he finally succumbed to death in 260 AD, his body was flayed and his skin was kept as a permanent humiliation.
+Whilst this was no doubt an ignominious symptom of Rome’s decline, Emperor Aurelian soon took power in 270 AD and won an unprecedented number of military victories against the innumerable enemies who had wreaked havoc on the empire.

-In the process he reunited the sections of territory that had broken off to become the short-lived Gallic and Palmyrene Empires.
+In the process, he reunited the sections of territory that had broken off to become the short-lived Gallic and Palmyrene Empires.
 Rome for the time being recovered.
 Yet figures like Aurelian were rare occurrences and the relative stability the empire had experienced under the first three or four dynasties did not return.

 Diocletian and the Tetrarchy

-In 293 AD the emperor Diocletian sought to find a solution to the empire’s recurrent problems by establishing the Tetrarchy, also known as thethe rule of four.
+In 293 AD the emperor Diocletian sought to find a solution to the empire’s recurrent problems by establishing the Tetrarchy, also known as the rule of four.
 As the name suggests, this involved splitting the empire into four divisions, each ruled by a different emperor – two senior ones titled “Augusti,” and two junior ones called “Caesares,” each ruling their portion of territory.

 Such an agreement lasted until 324 AD, when Constantine the Great retook control of the whole empire, having defeated his last opponent Licinius (who had ruled in the east, whereas Constantine had begun his power grab in the northwest of Europe).
-Constantine certainly stands out in the history of the Roman Empire, not only for reuniting it under one person’s rule, and reigning over the empire for 31 years, but also for being the emperor who brought Christianity to the center of the state infrastructure.
+Constantine certainly stands out in the history of the Roman Empire, not only for reuniting it under one person’s rule and reigning over the empire for 31 years but also for being the emperor who brought Christianity to the center of the state infrastructure.

-As we shall see, many scholars and analysts have pointed to the spread and cementing of Christianity as the state religion as an important, if not fundamental cause for Rome’s fall.
+Many scholars and analysts have pointed to the spread and cementing of Christianity as the state religion as an important, if not fundamental cause for Rome’s fall.